aws-samples/est-server-for-iot-zero-touch-provisioning/README.md

 #### Just in Time Provisioning (JITP)
 JITP configuration is enabled by the parameter `configureJITP`.
 It uses the provisioning template and IoT policy as specified in the corresponding parameters located in the section `Properties`.
-Two samples are provided in the `config` folder.
+Two samples are provided in the `config` directory.
 You should verify and potentially customise them before deploying.

 Important:
 * The IoT policy uses the placeholders